 But if you take on a longer term to lower your payment, you will pay more interest over the life of your loan.
 Despite that, refinancing could still be the right move for a lower monthly payment.

-The best interest rates on auto loans are generally reserved for buyers with good or excellent credit — typically a score of 670 or higher.
+The best interest rates on auto loans go to buyers with good or excellent credit — typically a score of 670 or higher.

-So, if you took out a loan at a higher rate and now have better credit, you could qualify for an auto loan with more favorable terms.
-It isn’t guaranteed, but borrowers with good to excellent credit may qualify for rates in the 3 to 5 percent range.
-This makes it a good time to refinance your loan to save money.
+If you took out a loan at a higher rate and now have better credit, you could qualify for an auto loan with more favorable terms.
+It isn’t guaranteed, but borrowers with good to excellent credit may qualify for rates in the 5 to 8 percent range.

-Because dealers work with third parties and mark up their rates, dealer financing usually doesn’t come with the best possible terms.
+Because dealers work with third parties and mark up their rates, dealer financing usually doesn’t offer the best possible terms.
 When you finance in-house, the dealer shops your information around to lenders in its network.
-Some lenders pay higher commissions than others, so the dealer may set you up with a higher-paying lender — even if there’s a better rate offered.
+Some lenders pay higher commissions than others, so the dealer may set you up with a higher-paying lender — even if there’s a better rate out there.

-This isn’t necessarily a bad thing if dealer financing was convenient for you when you bought your car.
-But if you did, refinancing now at a lower rate could save you money.
-Plus, the dealer won’t be pocketing that extra money that could go toward your other bills.
+Even if dealer financing was convenient for you when you bought your car, refinancing now at a lower rate could save you money.

-According to data from Experian, the average used car rate in the second quarter of 2022 is 8.62 percent.
-Although refinancing rates will vary, they are usually similar to used car rates.
-Currently, rates are rising, so it may not be the best time to refinance based on rates alone.
+According to data from Experian, the average used car rate in the fourth quarter of 2022 is 10.26 percent.
+Although refinancing rates vary, they are usually similar to used car rates.
+Because the Fed rate has increased and rates are rising, it may not be the best time to refinance based on rates alone.